 In 2023, a vehicle was stolen every 31 seconds in the United States, costing vehicle owners more than \$8 billion, according to NHTSA.
-In April, NICB reported that 1,529 vehicles were stolen in Idaho in 2023.
+In April, NICB reported that Oregon ranked ninth in the nation for thefts with 16,709 vehicles stolen in 2023.